hurwitzlab/imicrobe-vm/README.md

 Scripts to provision a VM to run iMicrobe.

 ## Requirements
-Building a VM with these scripts requires Vagrant and Ansible.
+Building a VM with these scripts requires Vagrant, VirtualBox, and Ansible.

 The Ansible script relies on the following roles available from ansible-galaxy:
  + ontic.nginx